-The Field Research Trip to the Russian Far East was a fully-funded experience.
-The research trip took successful applicants to Vladivostok, Khabarovsk, and other cities in the Russian Far East.
+The research trip to the Russian Far East was a fully funded experience that took successful applicants to Vladivostok, Khabarovsk, and other cities.

-The local hosts at the Far Eastern Federal University in Vladivostok and the Economic Research Institute in Khabarovsk extended a warm welcome and facilitated the delegation’s meetings with faculty, students, journalists, and other local experts.
+Local hosts at the Far Eastern Federal University in Vladivostok and the Economic Research Institute in Khabarovsk extended a warm welcome and facilitated the delegation’s meetings with faculty, students, journalists, and other local experts.
 The four students conducted interviews concerning their respective research topics.
-In preparation for this trip the students had held five seminar-format sessions with Professor Akaha to discuss Russia’s relations with China, Japan, and Korea and developments in the Russian Far East, which plays a particularly unique role in those bilateral and regional relations.
+In preparation for this trip, the students held five seminar-format sessions with Professor Akaha to discuss Russia’s relations with China, Japan, and Korea as well as developments in the Russian Far East, which plays a unique role in bilateral and regional relations.

-During their stay in Vladivostok from March 25 to 27, the delegation met with Professors Artyom Lukin and Sergey Sevastyanov of the Far Eastern Federal University and discussed Russia-China relations, Russia-Korea relations, economic development initiatives in the Russian Far East, including free economic zones, Territories of Advanced Development (TORs), and the Hectare in the Far East Program.
+During their stay in Vladivostok from March 25 to 27, the delegation met with Professors Artyom Lukin and Sergey Sevastyanov of the Far Eastern Federal University.
+They discussed relations between Russia and China, Russia and Korea, and economic development initiatives in the Russian Far East, including free economic zones, Territories of Advanced Development (TORs), and the Hectare in the Far East Program.

-The group took a night train from Vladivostok to Khabarovsk, on the last leg of the Trans-Siberian Railroad.
+The group took a night train from Vladivostok to Khabarovsk on the last leg of the Trans-Siberian Railroad.
 In Khabarovsk from March 28 to April 1, the delegation held a roundtable discussion and individual consultations with senior researchers of the Economic Research Institute, including P. Goryunov, S.N.
 Leonov, A.G.
 Isaev, E. A. Zaostrovsky, Denis Suslov, and G.I.
-Sukhomirov, covering topics ranging from special economic zones to investment climate in the Russian Far East (RFE), Russia’s new economic programs, regional governments and North Korea’s involvement, and new agriculture policy in the RFE.
+Sukhomirov.
+They covered topics ranging from special economic zones to investment climate in the Russian Far East (RFE), Russia’s new economic programs, North Korea’s involvement in regional governments, and new agriculture policy in the RFE.

 2018 Research Trip: Birobidzhan

-The group also met with Natalia Pastukhova of Far Eastern Research Institute of Agricultural Production Complex (topic: Russia’s new agriculture policy, Hectare in the Far East Program), Alexander Kapishnikov and Vladimir Kucheryavenko of Representative from the Russian Foreign Ministry’s representative office in Khabarovsk (topic: Russia’s relations with North Korea and the impact of economic development in the RFE on North Korea), Sergey Baushev, Maria Grishinkova, Svetlana Naidenkina, Agency for Investment and Development, Khabarovsk Krai (topic: economic development initiatives in the RFE, including free economic zones, Territories of Advanced Development, and the Hectare in the Far East Program), and Ivan Semiletkin and Antonina Yarskaya of land development enterprise Prada Col, Ltd. (topic: economic development initiatives in the RFE).
-The delegation enjoyed a daylong excursion to Birobidzhan, the administrative center of the Jewish Autonomous Oblast bordering China.
+The group also met with Natalia Pastukhova of the Far Eastern Research Institute of Agricultural Production Complex (topic: Russia’s new agriculture policy, Hectare in the Far East Program); Alexander Kapishnikov and Vladimir Kucheryavenko from the Russian Foreign Ministry’s representative office in Khabarovsk (topic: Russia’s relations with North Korea and the impact of economic development in the RFE on North Korea); Sergey Baushev, Maria Grishinkova, Svetlana Naidenkina of the Agency for Investment and Development, Khabarovsk Krai (topic: economic development initiatives in the RFE, including free economic zones, Territories of Advanced Development, and the Hectare in the Far East Program); and Ivan Semiletkin and Antonina Yarskaya of land development enterprise Prada Col, Ltd. (topic: economic development initiatives in the RFE).
+The delegation enjoyed a day-long excursion to Birobidzhan, the administrative center of the Jewish Autonomous Oblast bordering China.

-Despite the deteriorating U.S.-Russia relations – or precisely because of the onerous development – it is important to keep people-to-people channels of communication between the two countries open, and this visit was an example of an important opportunity for exchanging information and views on Russia’s place in the world.
-The members of the delegation learned so much about the Russian Far East, which would have been impossible to do had it not been for this opportunity to visit the region and engage face-to-face with the local experts.
-For this, they are very grateful to the Graduate Initiative in Russian Studies.
+Despite the deteriorating U.S.-Russia relations – or precisely because of them – it is important to keep people-to-people channels of communication between the two countries open, and this visit was an opportunity for exchanging information and views on Russia’s place in the world.
+The members of the delegation learned much about the Russian Far East from this visit to the region and from engaging face-to-face with local experts.
+For this, they are very grateful to the Monterey Initiative in Russian Studies.